Estimated Reading Time: 10 Minutes

 This will force you to engage your core, making your abdominal muscles work harder to regain stability and balance.
 It's a small change but, over time, it will strengthen your core, tone your abs and help to strengthen your back and stomach muscles, improving your posture in the process.

-Fitness Equivalent: Sitting on the swiss ball will help to to burn between 112 and 165 calories per hour.
-This is equivalent of holding a plank exercise for 40 minutes.
+Fitness Equivalent: Sitting on the Swiss ball will help to burn between 112 and 165 calories per hour.
+This is equivalent to holding a plank exercise for 40 minutes.

 2) Put on your favourite music and dance along when cleaning, cooking and doing housework

-Fitness Equivalent: Dancing continuously for 35mins can burn up to 200 calories.
-That's the
+Fitness Equivalent: Dancing continuously for 35 minutes can burn up to 200 calories.
+That’s the equivalent of a 35-minute workout on a cross-trainer.

-Singing burns lots of calories.
+3) Sing: Singing burns lots of calories.
 So turn up the volume on your music and sing along whilst working out (or doing chores) and you could burn up to 126 calories an hour on top of your workout just by singing along.
-It's also a great motivator as, if you're having fun, you'll forget about the hard work of exercising and workout harder, for longer.
+It’s also a great motivator as, if you’re having fun, you’ll forget about the hard work of exercising and work out harder, for longer.

 5) Stand up and walk around when on the phone